Internal medicine

 • Syphilis: Blood test for efficacy assessment at 3, 6, and 12 months

-• HIV: Continuous viral load monitoring (specialized institutions)
+• HIV: Continuous viral load monitoring (at specialized facilities)

-• Avoid sexual activity or use condoms during the treatment period
+• Refrain from sexual activity or use condoms during treatment period

 Prevention Tips